vanwagonet/stencil/README.md

 # stencil

-stencil is a templating engine designed by Andy VanWagoner ([thetalecrafter][]) to enable templates to run in an environment with asynchrounous I/O, such as [node](http://nodejs.org).
+stencil is a templating engine designed by Andy VanWagoner ([thetalecrafter]) to enable templates to run in an environment with asynchrounous I/O, such as [node](http://nodejs.org).

 ## Features

   * Async nested templates.
   * Async function tags to ensure template is processed sequentially.

+## Major TODOs

+  * Generate docs from comments
+  * More detailed examples
+  * Determine api direction (Hopefully with community input)
+  * Write test cases

 ## License